Seiko Matsuda: Personal life

-At the beginning of her career in 1980, journalists and fans of idol-singer Toshihiko Tahara from Johnny's agency believed that they had started dating after appearing together in a television commercial for Glico and appeared together often on music television shows, however Toshihiko claims "We were only friends the whole time and the only thing we ever did was a small kiss on the cheek."
+At the beginning of her career in 1980, journalists and fans of idol-singer Toshihiko Tahara from Johnny's believed that they had started dating after appearing together in a television commercial for Glico and appeared together often on music television shows, however Toshihiko claims "We were only friends the whole time and the only thing we ever did was a small kiss on the cheek."

 In 1983, Matsuda was romantically linked with singer Hiromi Go.
 Although there were rumours of an impending engagement, Go's traditional values would have required Matsuda to give up her singing career and focus on raising a family instead.
 Momoe Yamaguchi, Japan's top female idol of the 1970s, had followed such a course, but Seiko ended her relationship with Go instead.
 Her break from tradition set a precedent for Japanese women in the 1980s and 1990s to continue their careers even after marriage.

 Matsuda has been married three times.
-She married actor Masaki Kanda in 1985 but they divorced in 1997.
+She married actor Masaki Kanda in 1985, but they divorced in 1997.
 Their only child and daughter, Sayaka Kanda (1986–2021), was also a singer.
-Her second husband, Hiroyuki Hatano, was a dentist whom she married in 1998 but divorced in 2000.
+Her second husband, Hiroyuki Hatano, was a dentist whom she married in 1998, but divorced in 2000.
 On 13 June 2012, she announced her third marriage to university associate professor, Hiromasa Kawana, on her official website.

 In February 1989, tabloid magazine Friday released an article with a photo of a secret meeting with Nakamori's boyfriend at the time, Masahiko Kondo in New York.
 A few months later in June, Seiko announced at a press conference that the tabloids "only wrote this article for money.
 We are only friends and mates who have debuted together in the same year, 1980, and nothing else".
 However, some journalists believed that this could have been one of the catalysts for Nakamori's attempted suicide in July 1989.
-The real reason behind her suicide attempt hasn't been revealed as of 2024.
+The reason behind her suicide attempt hasn't been revealed as of 2024.